 Predecessors of 3G such as 2G and GPRS offered limited internet connectivity that was often costly and slow.
 Conversely, because 3G uses the airwaves more efficiently, it can offer greater speeds with prices starting at less than £5 per month on some of the cheapest one-month, rolling contract deals.

-Who offers 3G mobile broadband?
+Who offers 3G internet?

 UK 3G providers include: